aoloe/dwmii/README.md

 - no filesystem interface (no 9P)

 Basically, I still want back my wmi and I also miss the possibility to have tabbed windows.

+Some links:
+- [dev] wmii as a prepatched dwm: http://lists.suckless.org/dev/1106/8789.html